 Interactive chart legends

-For charts that have more than one data set graphed, interactive legends can be used to highlight or isolate certain data sets.
-This would work well for line, area, or stacked type of charts where overlap of data sets could occur.
+For charts that graph more than one data set, use interactive legends to highlight or isolate certain data sets.
+This would work well for line, area, or stacked charts, where data sets can overlap.

-- Legend: When a user hovers over a legend label, all the other legend labels’ opacity are lowered.
+- Legend: When a user hovers over a legend label, opacity lowers for all other legend labels.

-- Legend: When a user clicks on a legend label, it becomes disabled and the color swatch would be replaced with an eye-slashed icon.
+- Legend: When a user clicks on a legend label, it becomes disabled and the color swatch is replaced with an eye-slashed icon.

-- Chart: The corresponding data would be made hidden from view.
+- Chart: Data corresponding to the clicked legend label is hidden from view.